ttscoff/fish_files/README.md

 - `bld`: Run howzit build system
 - `box`: Draw a box around text.
 - `browser`: Write output to a temp HTML file and open in default browser
-- `bunches`: Edit Bunches in Sublime
 - `c`: n/a
 - `calc`: CLI calculator
 - `capitalize`: Capitalize the first letter of a given text
-- `cat`: Use bat instead of cat unless it's a Markdown file, then use mdless
+- `cat`: Use appropriate cat replacement for file type
 - `catc`: Concatenate files and print on the standard output (bypass cat alias)
 - `cbp`: ClipBoard Preview
 - `cd_fuzz`: n/a